 Besides this, it is also not clear for data science professionals how they can help.

-Most data scientists don’t realize just how valuable their skills can be and how impactful their work can become if their expertise was channeled in a different way than what they’re already doing on their day job.
+Most data scientists don’t realize just how valuable their skills can be and how impactful their work can become if their expertise was channeled in a different way than what they’re already doing on their job.
 But truth be told, there are a lot of areas where data science can have a direct social impact.
-From poverty alleviation, advocating for child well-being and battling hunger to healthcare access, improving education and environmental causes, data science has the potential to truly move the needle on seemingly impregnable issues.
+From poverty and hunger alleviation, child well-being, healthcare and education access, to environmental causes, data science has the potential to truly move the needle on seemingly impregnable issues.
 However, this is only possible if there is a strong cooperation between data scientists and social sector experts.

 So, what to do now?

 To make things easier and faster, we partnered with DSSG Chicago (and borrowed the name along the way).
-They already have a bunch of social good projects on their portfolio — such as this one, about using data science to improve police interactions in several Police Departments in the US.
+They already have a bunch of social good projects on their portfolio — such as this one, about using data science to improve police interactions in several Police Departments in the United States.
 DataKind is another organization that’s been doing this for quite some time now (and who were nice enough to meet with us, share some of their practical knowledge and give hints on how to kick-start this project — thanks for that, guys!).
-One project they did was regarding homelessness in the UK and how data about vulnerable populations can decrease the prevalence of this problem.
+One project they did tackled homelessness in the United Kingdom and how data about vulnerable populations can decrease the prevalence of this problem.